-However, at the overall Fund level we estimate that the cost of the judgment could be an increase in past service liabilities of broadly £6 million and an increase in the Primary Contribution rate of 0.4% of Pensionable Pay per annum.
+However, at the overall Fund level we estimate that the cost of the judgment was an increase in past service liabilities of broadly £6 million and an increase in the Primary Contribution rate of 0.4% of Pensionable Pay per annum as at the last valuation.
 Where the employer has elected to include a provision for the cost of the judgment, this is included within the secondary rate for that employer (and also within the whole Fund average secondary rate of £9.7 million per annum shown above).

-Impact of Covid 19
+Impact of Covid 19 / Ukraine

 The valuation results and employer contributions above were assessed as at 31 March 2019.
-In 2020 and 2021 we have so far seen significant volatility and uncertainty in markets around the world in relation to the COVID-19 pandemic.
-This potentially has far-reaching consequences in terms of funding and risk, which will need to be kept under review.
+Since 2020 there has been significant volatility and uncertainty in markets around the world in relation to the COVID-19 pandemic and more recently the situation in Ukraine and cost of living crisis.
+This potentially has far-reaching consequences in terms of funding and risk, which will need to be kept under review and will be considered further as part of the 2022 valuations currently ongoing.
 We believe that it is important to take stock of the situation as opposed to make immediate decisions in what is an unprecedented set of events.
+Contributions will be reviewed and updated as part of the 2022 valuation.

-Our view is that employer contributions should not be revisited as a general rule.
-Separately, the Administering Authority is considering whether to make updates to the Funding Strategy Statement to allow for the new regulations on contribution flexibilities introduced in September 2020.
+In addition the Administering Authority has the power review contributions between valuations where there is a material change in employer circumstances, in line with the new regulations on contribution flexibilities introduced in September 2020.
 The position will be kept under review by the Administering Authority who will monitor the development of the situation and keep all stakeholders informed of any potential implications so that the outcome can be managed effectively.